 As kids grow and mature, so can their art projects.
-Take drawing skills to a whole new level with fun activities that build new skills and challenge a child's perspective.
+Try some of these fun and creative drawing activities that build new skills and challenge a child's perspective.

 Kids ages four and up can use natural light from the sun or man-made light from a lamp or flashlight to learn about shadows and depth in drawing.
 All you need is some form of light and a three-dimensional object with some height to it.
 Kid's plastic toy figures make great materials for this project.

 - Place a sheet of drawing paper on a flat surface.

 - Stand the 3-D object at one edge of the paper.

 - Position the paper or the light so the shadow of the object is projected on the paper.